 Additional Waismann Method® Benefits:

 - The Waismann Method eliminates the cravings that often accompany traditional opiate detox treatments.

 - Close supervision every step of the way from admission to discharge

 - Professional assistance in creating your plan for remaining opiate-free once you complete your detox from Methadone.

 Read more about Rapid Detox with the Waismann Method.

 Our Rapid Detox Treatment is Safe

 Methadone rapid detox treatment has received occasional negative feedback in some publications regarding its potential dangers.
 Their concern stems directly from other detoxification programs that attempt to reduce treatment time and cost by not performing the detox procedure in a hospital-setting under medical supervision.

-WAISMANN METHOD® Methadone treatment is different and combines medically responsible, effective and humane techniques while carefully creating a custom-tailored detox program that is ideal for the needs of the individual patient.
+WAISMANN METHOD® Methadone treatment is different and combines medically responsible, efficient and humane techniques while carefully creating a custom-tailored detox program that is ideal for the needs of the individual patient.
 For more information, please contact us today or call now 1-800-423-2482.